pluto/circom-correctly-constrained/README.md

 a2*a === b; // equivalently, assert(a2*a == b);
 ```

-### when may a developer choose to use `<--` assignment over `<==`?
+### When may a developer choose to use `<--` assignment over `<==`?
 > assigning a value to a signal using <-- and --> is considered dangerous and should, in general, be combined with adding constraints with \=\=\=, which describe by means of constraints which the assigned values are.
 > https://docs.circom.io/circom-language/constraint-generation/

 As stated in the circom docs, generally avoid using `<--`, at least until an optimization code pass.
-The operator may save a small number of gates, but risks underconstraining the circuit.
+The operator may save a few gates, but risks underconstraining the circuit.
 A developer may incorrectly use `<--` to allow assignment for would-be non-quadratic assignments; this is a [footgun](https://en.wiktionary.org/wiki/footgun).

-Use of `<--` is can allow the developer to reason extra constraints out of their circuits, thereby improving proving times.
+Use of `<--` allows the developer to reason extra constraints out of their circuits, thereby improving proving times.
 When optimizing code with `<--`, use tools like `circom --inspect` (which searches the codebase for `<--` that can be transformed into `<==`) and `circomspect` to check for correctly constrained circuits.

 Documentation as to how to correctly use `<--` is sparse, but as best as this author can infer, there are essentially two reasons to use assignment without assertion:
 1. **avoid unnecessary constraints on intermediate calculations**